limistah/limistah.dev/content/posts/go-run-with-a-specific-version.md

 ## Recommendation

 I would recommend a tool like go version manager that helps to manage a systemwide version of the language.
 The advantage of this is the easy it comes with.
-A simple gvm use 1.2, would ensure the 1.2 version of the langugage is installed system-wide.
+A simple `gvm use 1.22`, would ensure the 1.2` version of the langugage is installed system-wide.

 ## Optimal Solution